Conditions, Health

 • It is different from a broken jaw which involves a fracture of the bone

-• A dislocated jaw is a medical emergency and requires prompt treatment
+• This condition is a medical emergency and requires prompt treatment

 • It is usually caused by trauma to the face or excessive opening of the mouth